CloudCaptains/IamACloudCaptain/README.md

 | Mehul Patel      | [GitHub Profile](https://github.com/nomadicmehul/)      | Gandhinagar, India     | ABC Solutions         | DevOps Engineer              | AWS, Docker, Kubernetes    | Cloud Architect                    | [CV/Resume](./resumes/Mehul_Patel_Resume.pdf) | [LinkedIn Profile](linkedin_profile_link) | Immediate        |
 | Jane Smith       | [GitHub Profile](link)                                   | San Francisco, USA     | XYZ Corporation       | Cloud Architect              | Azure, Terraform            | DevOps Engineer                    | [CV/Resume](link)                       | [LinkedIn Profile](linkedin_profile_link) | 2 months notice   |
 | ...             | ...                                                      | ...                    | ...                  | ...                          | ...                         | ...                                | ...                                   | ...                                   | ...

-### Adding a Folder for CV/Resume Documents

-In this updated table, the `CV/Resume` field contains a link pointing to the `resumes` folder where each contributor's CV/Resume document is stored.
-Replace `Mehul_Patel_Resume.pdf` with the actual file name of the respective contributor's CV/Resume document within the `resumes` folder.
-This structure ensures that each contributor's document is stored separately and linked from the main table in the README file.

-5. **Commit Changes:** Add and commit your changes.
-    ```bash
-    git add .
-    git commit -m "Add: [Your Name]'s details"
-    ```
-6. **Push Changes:** Push your changes to your forked repository.
-    ```bash
-    git push origin add-my-details
-    ```
-7. **Create Pull Request:** Create a Pull Request from your forked repository to the main repository's `main` branch.

 ### Guidelines for Adding Details